cybertraining-dsc/fa20-523-336/project/project.md

 - [ ] each table must be proceeded with a numbered table caption that yu can then refer to in the text. such as Table 1
 - [ ] when you write "first result" SHould tahn not be "Results of Calculation 1 in Section 6.1", I woudl refer to all results that way
+- [ ] when describing your analysis no links to your own programs are provided.

 [![Check Report](https://github.com/cybertraining-dsc/fa20-523-336/workflows/Check%20Report/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-336/actions)
 [![Status](https://github.com/cybertraining-dsc/fa20-523-336/workflows/Status/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-336/actions)